MckinleyWood/perceptual-visualizer/README.md

 Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
 Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Installation and Usage
 This project strings together a number of tools and programs, not all of which were designed to be run in series like this.
-As a result after cloning this repository, getting it up and running takes a few more steps.
-The following is one way to set things up that will probably work, although you may need to do a few more things depending on your system and configuration:
+As a result, after cloning this repository, getting it up and running takes a few more steps.
+The following is one way to set things up that will probably work, although you may need to do a few more things depending on your system and configuration.

 ### Step 1: Set up your environment
-First clone this repository:
+First, clone this repository:
 ```
 git clone https://github.com/MckinleyWood/perceptual-visualizer.git
 ```